Stuff the Magic Dragon: Biography

 Stuff the Magic Dragon, described as "the tallest dragon in Orlando's history," was introduced in a giant egg on Church Street in 1989, where Dave Raymond, the original Phillie Phanatic, portrayed him for his "birth".
 He was "originally the Magic's #1 pick in the supplemental dragon back draft, directly out of clown college."
-Stuff is said to live in the Dragon's Lair at Orlando's Amway Center and has his own play area, "Stuff's Magic Castle" on the promenade level.
+Stuff is said to live in the Dragon's Lair at Orlando's Kia Center and has his own play area, "Stuff's Magic Castle" on the promenade level.
 Many think that Stuff is a copy of the Philly Phanatic, but the two mascots were made by the same company, Acme Mascots (Harrison/Erickson), which made many popular mascots including the retired Yankees mascot "Dandy", the Hornets mascot Hugo, and Montreal's Youppi!.
 According to original Magic general manager Pat Williams, various other mascot ideas were thrown before the dragon, including a rabbit, a wizard and a magic bean.

 Appearance

-Stuff is a neon green dragon with a blue uni-brow, two teeth on his muzzle, two antennae with stars on his head, a blue and pink mane that goes from his head to his tail, black shoes with star decorations, and pink wings on the sides of his head and on his arms.
-Stuff also has yellow party blowers that inflate and deflate that come out of his muzzle that represent "fire" that comes out of dragons' nostrils.
-He is recognizable with his white Magic jersey with his logo on the front, but also has jerseys that come in black and blue.
-During the 2010 playoffs, Stuff appeared with royal blue fur instead of his trademark neon green fur.
+Stuff is a neon green dragon with a blue unibrow. two teeth on his snout, two magician's wands on his head, a long blue and pink mane, black shoes with stars on them and pink wings on the sides of his head and on his arms.
+Stuff also has yellow puffers that inflate and deflate and come out of his nostrils to represent the "fire" that comes out of a dragon's nostrils.
+He is recognisable by his white Magic jersey with his logo on the front. but he also has black and blue jerseys.
+During the 2010 playoffs, Stuff appeared wearing royal blue fur instead of his usual neon green.